 IPB is politically and religiously neutral, but it firmly believes that peace is best reached and maintained when all human communities from the local to the global level are governed according to democratic principles.

 IPB affirms the importance of multilateralism and of working through the UN system.
-Members of the IPB commit themselves to working together as a network to sharing ideas, information and resources and to the creation of joint projects.
+Members of the IPB commit themselves to working together as a network to share ideas, information, resources, and to create joint projects.

-To realize these aims and commitments, the IPB maintains an International Secretariat, which, in cooperation with the Officers and Steering Committee, has the responsibility for:
+To realize these aims and commitments, the IPB maintains an International Board, which is responsible for:

--facilitating communication between groups and individuals working for peace, and aiding in the sharing of ideas, resources and information
+a. facilitating communication between groups and individuals working for peace, and aiding in the sharing of ideas, resources, and information;

--representing and assisting the membership at the United Nations, other international forums and diplomatic missions
+c. representing and assisting the membership at the United Nations, other

--working in liaison with offices representing IPB around the world
+g. working in liaison with offices representing IPB around the world; and